AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

 ---
-title: Investigate Commerce performance
+title: New Relic monitoring
 description: Learn how to access your New Relic dashboard and analyze data from your Adobe Commerce on cloud infrastructure project.
 feature: Cloud, Observability
 ---

-# Investigate Commerce performance with the New Relic service
+# New Relic monitoring

 New Relic connects and monitors your infrastructure and application using PHP agents.
 After a Cloud environment connects to New Relic, you can log in to your New Relic account to review the data collected by the agent.